Thimarafushi

-The island of Thimarafushi (Dhivehi: ތިމަރަފުށި), (pronounced "thi-ma-ra-fu-shi") is one of the inhabited islands of the Maldives.
+Thimarafushi (ތިމަރަފުށި) is one of the inhabited islands of the Maldives.

 Geography

 The island is 221.45 km south of the country's capital, Malé.
 The island is geographically located in the Thaa Atoll, which is also known as the Kolhumadulu Atoll.

 Demography

 The island has a recorded population of 4253 people as of July 2013.

 Women

 The number of women in the island is comparatively small compared to the population of males.
 The number of females under 18 years of age was 422.
 While the age group of 18-65 comprised 611 women, the elderly females numbered 46.
 Therefore, the total population of females in the island is 1934.

 Men

 Statistical records as of June 2006 showed that the number of boys (aged below 18) was 520.
 The adult male population (18-65) was 745, and the male senior citizens (65+) were 64.
 Therefore, the male population of the island was 1,329.

 According to the population chart shown here, the small island of Thimarafushi has a developing community's population structure.